Angie Baby: Lyrics story

-The song tells the story of Angie, a young girl who "lives [her] life in the songs" she hears on "rock and roll radio," her mental disturbances leading to her being removed from school and having no friends.
+The song tells the story of Angie, a teenage girl who "lives [her] life in the songs" she hears on "rock and roll radio," her mental disturbances leading to her being removed from school and having no friends.
 She then spends most of her time listening to the radio, imagining lovers entering her room and then disappearing when her father knocks on the door.
-One day, a neighbor arrives at Angie's house with intent to do her harm, but once he enters Angie's room he is disoriented by the loud music.
+One day, a neighbor arrives at Angie's house with intent to seduce her, but once he enters Angie's room he is disoriented by the loud music.
 The song then turns surreal when, as Angie turns the volume of the radio down, the boy begins to shrink and is pulled into the radio.
-The closing verse describes the disappearance of the boy and the townsfolks' speculation that he was dead, but nobody asks Angie for an explanation; the lyrics imply that the boy has become her "secret lover."
+The closing verse describes the disappearance of the boy and the townsfolk's speculation that he was dead, but nobody asks Angie for an explanation; the lyrics imply that the boy has become her "secret lover."

-Though not an official video, John D. Wilson of Fine Arts Films made an accompanying animated short film for the song when it appeared on The Sonny & Cher Show in the mid-1970s (Wilson made many other animated shorts for various hit records of the era and his work became a prominent regular feature of the show).
+Though not an official video, John D. Wilson of Fine Arts Films made an accompanying animated short film for the song when it appeared on The Midnight Special (broadcast October 31, 1975), as well as on The Sonny & Cher Show in the mid-1970s (Wilson made many other animated shorts for various hit records of the era and his work became a prominent regular feature of the show).
 The film does not feature Reddy herself but is a literal interpretation of the song's lyrics.